imkanhaiya/interview-questions/README.md

 ]).subscribe(console.log)
 ```

-10. ### What are pipable operators
+10. ### What are pipeable operators
 Functions that takes an observable as input and returns another observable.
 It is a pure operation, original Observable stays unmodified.
-Pipable Operators are of two types:
+Pipeable Operators are of two types:
 - Sync(Synchronous) Operators
 - Flattening Operators

 11. ### What are sync (synchronous) operators
-Pipable operators that process each emitted value immediately
+Pipeable operators that process each emitted value immediately
 #### Examples
 **map**: transforms each emitted value into a new value.
 - map should be pure — no side effects, ex-should NOT be used to update a variable or trigger a log.